B4rt0sz/react-webpack-5-boilerplate/README.md

 #### Remember:

 ```
-add .env.development and .env.production to your .gitignore
+add .env.development and .env.production to your .gitignore!
 ```

 ## Usage